yumium/tech_notes/C++/A gentle introduction to C++.md

 Stack vs. Heap memory:

 - Stack memory is used to store local variables in a function.
 Stack size is determined at compiled time.
 Deallocation is automatic
 - Heap memory is used to store variables at runtime.
 Deallocation is done manually (can lead to memory leak if not done properly).
-Not thread safe like stack memory.
+Not thread safe like stack memory